For more details:

 Louise is back again, 8 July, at Ronnie Scott’s upstairs bar as Renato D’Aiello’s special guest.
 Saxophonist Renato and his band have a regular Monday night fixture at Ronnie’s featuring a top UK/European singer.

-For this date, Louise will feature the music of hard-bop pianist and composer, Horace Silver: with his: Song for My Father, Tokyo Blues, Pretty Eyes, Peace, amongst a few others.
+Renato and Louise have been playing music together (see photo from 1996).
+For their July date, they will feature the music of hard-bop pianist and composer, Horace Silver: with his: Song for My Father, Tokyo Blues, Pretty Eyes, Peace, amongst a few others.
 In true jazz fashion we won’t know what song’s coming next or who might be sitting in.
-But you can be sure to hear exciting music made in the moment!
+But you can be sure …Read more

 “In Search of the Authentic Jazz Voice” is the title of my presentation to the Second IJVC in Helsinki in October, held at the Sibelius Academy.
 Here’s the abstract: